--filter (or -F) flag selects packages in a monorepo by pattern. Patterns match package names or package paths, with full glob syntax.

 Running scripts in workspaces

-Filters respect your workspace configuration: If you have apackage.json file that specifies which packages are part of the workspace,
+Filters respect your workspace configuration: if yourpackage.json specifies which packages are part of the workspace,

---filter will be restricted to only these packages.
-Also, in a workspace you can use --filter to run scripts in packages that are located anywhere in the workspace:
+--filter only matches those packages.
+In a workspace, --filter can also run scripts in packages located anywhere in the workspace:

 terminal